|Nutritional Guidelines (per serving)|

 This chilled hot cocoa can be enjoyed on both the warmest or the coldest days of the year.
 It's a delicious, all-weather treat that will satisfy your chocolate cravings, and it's a fun, new take on the traditional winter drink.

-- 2 cups milk
+2 cups milk, divided

-Note: while there are multiple steps to this recipe, this iced hot cocoa is broken down into workable categories to help you better plan for preparation and cooking.
+Note: While there are multiple steps to this recipe, this iced hot cocoa is broken down into workable categories to help you better plan for preparation and cooking.

 Make the Chocolate Ice Cubes

 Whisk together 1 cup of the milk with 1 packet (2 tablespoons) of the hot chocolate mix.

 Pour the mixture into an ice cube tray.

 Freeze overnight or until the chocolate ice cubes are solid.

 Put 1 packet (2 tablespoons) of the hot chocolate mix in a glass.

 Slowly stir in the remaining cup of milk.
 Because this is a cold version of cocoa, it may take longer to dissolve all of the cocoa mix.
 Take your time and stir the drink until you see no more chunks of powder.
 It's best to add the milk in a slow, steady stream while stirring to avoid clumping.